sveltejs/v2.svelte.dev/blog/2017-08-07-the-easiest-way-to-get-started.md

 Svelte is a [new kind of framework](/blog/frameworks-without-the-framework).
 Rather than putting a `<script src='svelte.js'>` tag on the page, or bringing it into your app with `import` or `require`, Svelte is a compiler that works behind the scenes to turn your component files into beautifully optimised JavaScript.

 Because of that, getting started with it can be a little bit confusing at first.
-How, you might reasonably ask, do you get it into your app?
+How, you might reasonably ask, do you make a Svelte app?

 ## 1. Use the REPL